talkjs/tutorials/how-to-delete-a-conversation/how-to-delete-a-conversation.md

 # How to delete a conversation

-TalkJS's [Conversation Actions](https://talkjs.com/docs/Features/Customizations/Conversation_Actions/) feature makes it easy to add new custom options to the conversation menu.
-In this tutorial, we'll demonstrate how to add a new 'Delete conversation' action.
-We'll then set up a backend server and call TalkJS's REST API from there to delete the conversation.
+TalkJS's [Conversation Actions](https://talkjs.com/docs/Features/Customizations/Conversation_Actions/) feature makes it easy to add new custom options to your conversations.
+In this tutorial, we'll demonstrate how to add a new action that sends a web request to your backend server.
+The server then calls TalkJS's REST API to delete the conversation.

 To follow along, you’ll need: